rllemos/World_Weather_Analysis/README.md

 3. Retrieve the current weather description for each city from the API call.
 4. Create a new DataFrame containing the updated weather data.

-The DataFrame created by an API call with OpenWeatherMap consist of over 700 cities around the world:
+The DataFrame created by an API call with OpenWeatherMap consist of over 700 cities around the globe and:

 * Maximum Temperature
 * Cloudiness